LSAT Score Confidentiality

 Privacy and the LSAC Website

-The LSAC website uses cookies to track visitors, for such stated purposes as improving user experiences, assessing the popularity of various features, and preventing security threats.
-Users have the option of disabling cookies with their web browsers, but this may adversely affect website functionality.
-The LSAC website also uses Google Analytics, but there is an available link through which users may install the Google opt-out browser add-on.
+The LSAC website uses cookies to track visitors for stated purposes such as improving user experience, assessing the popularity of different features, and preventing security threats.
+Users have the option of disabling cookies with their browsers, but this may adversely affect website functionality.
+The LSAC website also uses Google Analytics, but users may install the Google opt-out browser add-on via an available link.